 February 14, 2017: Dr. Matt Bronstadt, Schepens Eye Research Institute TOPIC: Detecting pedestrians by patients with ARMD

 February 21, 2017: Dr. Arash Yazdanbakhsh, Boston University TOPIC: Vision and ocular motility in Parkinson's disease

 February 28, 2017: Dr. Shelley Fried, Harvard-MGH TOPIC: Retinal prostheses

 March 21, 2017: Dr. Alexandra Benavente-Perez, SUNY Optometry TOPIC: Myopia control

 March 28, 2017: Dr. Haiyan Gong, Boston University TOPIC: Trabecular outflow in primary open-angle glaucoma

 April 4, 2017: Dr. Savon Roy, Boston University TOPIC: Diabetic retinopathy

 April 11, 2017: Dr. Mark Harwood, East London University TOPIC: Acuity and eye movements

 A wine and cheese reception follows each lecture.
-For more information, please contact Emily Summers, 617-587-5628.
+For more information, please contact Emily Bouchard, 617-587-5628.
 No RSVP is necessary.